mvysny/vaadin-quarkus-skeleton-starter/README.md

 > Work on this project has been kindly sponsored by [Inacta AG](https://inacta.ch).

 A very basic Vaadin app which runs on top of [Quarkus](https://quarkus.io/).
+Contains only a minimal code to get you started.
+Serves as an archetype app.

 Uses [Vaadin Quarkus Extension](https://github.com/urosporo/vaadin-quarkus-extension-parent) to run smoothly on top of Quarkus.